Installing DNS connectors

 -

-You have created or obtained a Cloudflare API token provided with at least the following permissions:
+You have created a Cloudflare API token provided with at least the following permissions:

 -